Karaite Judaism: Karaites, Aharon Ben Mosheh Ben Asher, and the Masoretic Text

-Aaron ben Moses ben Asher was a Jewish scholar from Tiberias, famous as the most authoritative of the Tiberian Masoretes, and a member of a family who had been involved in creating and maintaining the Masoretic Text (authoritative text of the Hebrew scripture), for at least five generations.
+Aaron ben Moses ben Asher (died c.
+960) was a Jewish scholar from Tiberias, famous as the most authoritative of the Tiberian Masoretes, and a member of a family who had been involved in creating and maintaining the Masoretic Text (authoritative text of the Hebrew scripture), for at least five generations.
 His Tiberian vocalization of the Bible is still, for all intents and purposes, the text all Jews continue to use, and he was the first systematic Hebrew grammarian.

 His Sefer Diqduqei HaTe‘amim ("Grammar of the Punctuation/Vocalizations") was an original collection of grammatical rules and Masoretic information.
 Grammatical principles were not at that time considered worthy of independent study.
 The value of this work is that the grammatical rules presented by ben Asher reveal the linguistic background of vocalization for the first time.
 He had a tremendous influence on the world of Biblical criticism.

 In the nineteenth century, certain scholars suggested that Aharon Ben Asher might have been a Karaite and not a Rabbinic Jew.
 Aharon Dothan has examined this issue from many angles, and his conclusion is that Ben Asher was a Rabbinic Jew, but Raphael Zer has raised this issue again and presented new evidence.

 In 989, an unknown scribe of a former Nevi'im manuscript vouched for the care with which his copy was written by claiming that he had vocalized and added the Masoretic text "from the books that were vocalized by Aaron ben Moses Ben-Asher".
 Maimonides, by accepting the views of ben Asher in regard to open and closed sections, helped establish and spread his authority.
 "The book on which we have relied for these matters is the book that is well-known in Egypt, which includes twenty-four books, which was in Jerusalem for many years for the purpose of proofreading books from it.
 Everybody relied on it since Ben-Asher proofread it and scrutinized it for years, and proofread many times as he copied it.
 I relied on it when I wrote a Sefer Torah properly".